-- As an industry, housing is a major partner in the economic life of the community, both as a consumer of goods and services and a producer of - As a major economic activity, housing depends on local government.
+- It provides shelter and a link to the neighborhood and the larger community. - In this chapter, you will find: - Growth Management Mandates - Housing Goals and Policies - It is the single largest purchase made by most households. - As an industry, housing is a major partner in the economic life of the community, both as a consumer of goods and services and a producer of dwelling units, jobs, and income. - As a major economic activity, housing depends on local government.
 While taxes on housing are an important source of local government revenue, services to housing and to the inhabitants of this housing comprise a major portion of local government expenditures.